humberto-ortiz/pelican-test/content/undergrads-2015.md

 [lab page](http://ccom.uprrp.edu/~humberto/megaprobe/) and look for their presentations and technical reports.

+There are five technical reports on network flows, graph algoritms, cybersecurity and sequence assembly, and about as many presentations or posters.

-I hope some of them come back next year!
+I hope *some* of them come back next year!